 TADHack-mini Orlando Chats It Up With Intelligent Agents

-Returning for its fourth year, TADHack-mini Orlando will take place this year on March 28-29, the weekend before Enterprise Connect, and will be sponsored by Sangoma, Apidaze, Asterisk, and Simwood.
+Returning for its fourth year, TADHack-mini Orlando will take place this year on March 28-29, the weekend before Enterprise Connect, and will be sponsored by Sangoma, Apidaze, Asterisk, Simwood, Intelepeer, and Inference Solutions.
 Unlike past TADHACK-mini events, we’ve added a theme this year, “intelligent agents/assistants that use conversational interfaces,” and have the support of renowned conversational commerce expert Dan Miller, Opus Research, who will judge finalists on Sunday and support the event in its run-up.

 This a particularly timely TADHack because hundreds of millions of people have grown comfortable carrying out their daily commerce using their own words through a conversational intelligent assistant.
 Whether they are called skills, actions, chatbots, or IVR scripts, they are the product of skills and creativity of citizen developers at banks, retailers, healthcare providers, government agencies, and others.